 Umar Nurmagomedov has quickly become one of the best fighters in the UFC bantamweight division.
 Not just because he shares a last name with one of the best fighters in promotion history, but because he has evolved into an elite star with world-champion potential.

-He bolstered his case for a championship opportunity very soon when he overcame the biggest test of his career and scored a huge decision win over top-five fighter Cory Sandhagen in August.
+He locked up a championship opportunity when he overcame the biggest test of his career and scored a huge decision win over top-five fighter Cory Sandhagen in August 2024.
+However, he was unable to topple the champ in their clash at UFC 311.
+But since the bout was fantastic and very competitive, Nurmagomedov holds steady at three.

 2. Sean O’Malley (18-2-1)